stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 ### Assumptions

 SOC Code Sufficiency
-: It is assumed for the system that the existing SOC codes are comprehensive enough to cover all required localities and job classifications
+: It is assumed for the system that the existing SOC codes are comprehensive enough to cover all required localities and job classifications.
+It is also assumed that when SOC standards evolve over time, it will retain a level of backward compatibility, allowing for incremental updates rather than complete overhauls.

 User Adoption and Technical Proficiency
 : We assume that the primary user base will have a basic level of technical proficiency necessary to effectively use the web application without extensive training or support.